50% off Premium Yearly

 Loblaw Companies Ltd is a Canadian stock, trading under the symbol L.TO (previously L-T on Stockchase) on the Toronto Stock Exchange (L-CT).
 It is usually referred to as TSX:L or L.TO

-In the last year, 13 stock analysts published opinions about L.TO (previously L-T on Stockchase).
-5 analysts recommended to BUY the stock.
-4 analysts recommended to SELL the stock.
-The latest stock analyst recommendation is HOLD.
+In the last year, 14 stock analysts issued a Buy, Sell, or Hold rating on L.TO (previously L-T on Stockchase).
+6 analysts recommended to BUY and 4 analysts recommended to SELL the stock.
+The latest stock analyst rating is HOLD.
 Read the latest stock experts' ratings for Loblaw Companies Ltd.

 Loblaw Companies Ltd was recommended as a Top Pick by Christine Poole on 2025-06-27.
 Read the latest stock experts ratings for Loblaw Companies Ltd.

-13 stock analysts on Stockchase covered Loblaw Companies Ltd in the last year.
-It is a trending stock that is worth watching.
+Loblaw Companies Ltd is followed by 322 investors on Stockchase and is a trending stock that is worth watching.

 A defensive name, the largest food and drug seller in Canada.
 The CEO has been focusing on No Frills, which has been outperforming, and their private label which boasts wide margins.
 Shoppers Drug Mart boasts a 30% market share with strong same-store sales growth.
 SDM locations offer food, which she also likes.